gelee0729/polextndd/readme-bumi2021.txt

-Replication data for "Extending Policies to Control Groups or Past Periods in Nonlinear Difference in Differences" by Eugene Lee, Myoung-jae Lee, and Goeun Lee (Applied Economics, 2025, forthcoming)
+Replication data for "Extending Policies to Control Groups or Past Periods in Nonlinear Difference in Differences" by Eugene Lee, Myoung-jae Lee, and Goeun Lee (Applied Economics, 2025, Advance online publication)

 bumi2021.txt